Lee Anderson: Television

 GB News announced in March 2023 that Anderson would host a show on the channel on a £100,000 salary, whilst also working full time as the MP for Ashfield.
 He had previously criticised other MPs having second jobs in November 2021, following the Owen Paterson lobbying scandal.
 Anderson started hosting his weekly show Lee Anderson's Real World in June 2023.
 He was criticised in the same month by the Serjeant at Arms, the official responsible for maintaining order in the House of Commons, for using the parliamentary rooftop to film a promotion video for the show.

 Personal life

 Anderson is married to Sinead, a Conservative councillor on Mansfield District Council who represented the Eakring ward between 2019 and 2023 and then the Thompsons ward from 2023.
-She has cystic fibrosis, and has previously received a double lung transplant for the condition.
+She was suspended from the Conservative Party in April 2024, after images posted by Lee Anderson to social media showed her attending Reform UK campaigning activities, but was reinstated the following month.
+She has cystic fibrosis, and has received a double lung transplant for the condition.
 He also has two sons from a previous marriage.
 Anderson was a single parent for seventeen years and, at one point, sold his car to make ends meet.
 At the age of 36 he was treated for testicular cancer.